Problem

 1. Rich Frontmatter Metadata

-Use Frontmatter to provide explicit keywords and descriptions that might not be used naturally in the body text.
+Use Frontmatter to provide explicit keywords and descriptions that might not appear naturally in the body text.
 This gives the search engine extra “hooks” into your content.

 ---